Dr Paul Hodge

 - Phone:(02) 49215092

 Dr Paul Hodge is lecturer in geography and development studies in the Discipline of Geography and Environmental Studies at the University of Newcastle.
-He works in the field of critical development studies with a focus on governmentality, securitisation and forced migration, Indigenous geographies and Natural Resource Management (NRM), postcolonial-participatory/strengths-based community development, vegan geographies and critical pedagogy.
+He works in the field of political geography and critical development studies with a focus on Indigenous-led geographies and Natural Resource Management (NRM); forced migration, governmentality and hope; participatory/strengths-based community development; vegan geographies; and, critical pedagogy.